E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 If you are  using later versions of Ubuntu (for example, 24.04) then it won't work for these tools.
 Please choose any one of the following options.

-### 2️⃣ Option 2:Preinstalled Ubuntu Image (If RAM >= 8GB && Disk Space > 25 GB you can go with this option.
-Otherwise, go to option 2)
+### 2️⃣ Option 2: Preinstalled Ubuntu Image (If RAM >= 8GB && Disk Space > 25 GB you can go with this option.
+Otherwise, go to option 3)

 #### Step 1: Download and Install VirtualBox
 Download from: [VirtualBox Download](https://www.virtualbox.org/wiki/Downloads)